ZupIT/beagle-docs/content/en/home/Get Started/Installing Beagle/Backend.md

 ### Step 1: Create a micro-service

-When you create a micro-service, we recommend using your team's established mechanisms.
+When you create a micro-service, it's recommend to use your team's established mechanisms.
 If that's not your case, you can just follow the configurations below.

 {{% alert color="warning" %}}
 If your team works with micro-services using a framework other than Spring or Micronaut, see [**Beagle Framework**](/home/resources/customization/beagle-for-backend/beagle-framework) instead.